|Study Period:||2021- 2026|

 To understand key trends, Download Sample Report

-The mobile-health (m-Health) market is at a growing stage.
+The mobile-health (m-Health) market is at a growing stage, and it is moderately competitive.
 Market players are focusing on new product launches, such as basic cardiology and blood glucose monitors.
-Moreover, smart watches, health monitors, pedometers and activity trackers are some of the trendy wearable devices launched by several companies.
-Furthermore, companies are focusing on industry collaborations, mergers, acquisitions, and partnerships in order to enhance their presence in the mHealth market.
-For instance, in July 2017, Cisco acquired the network security startup, Observable Networks and in June 2017, Johnson & Johnson acquired Actelion.
+Moreover, smartwatches, health monitors, pedometers, and activity trackers are trendy wearable devices launched by several companies.
+Furthermore, companies are focusing on industry collaborations, mergers, acquisitions, and partnerships to enhance their presence in the mHealth market.
+For instance, in November 2020, Cerner Corporation announced that it would be offering a new video care platform called the Video Visit program to its CommunityWorks clients.

 2. RESEARCH METHODOLOGY